The lack of availability of the bulk of data stolen in the Equifax breach is worrying cybersecurity experts who keep waiting to se...READ MORE

 Transportation funding for roads, bridges and transit largely come from federal sources.
-This has included funding for projects vital to the 7th Congressional District such as the US-36 Express Lanes Project, the I-25 Managed Lanes Project, and RTD FasTracks’ expansion with the West Line, Airport Line, Gold Line and North Line.
-As these projects began, and now some are completed, Ed also urged planners to include better options for pedestrians and bicyclists.
+This has included funding for projects important to the 7th Congressional District such as the US-36 Express Lanes Project, the I-25 Managed Lanes Project, and RTD FasTracks’ expansion.
+As a part of these and other projects, Ed supports including better options for pedestrians and bicyclists.
 These are important to creating an integrated transportation system with multimodal transportation options for Front Range residents.

 Train Horn Noise